microQZR/LibreMinesweeper/README.md

 The application current supports Linux platforms with GTK-compatible toolkits.
 Since wxWidgets applications can be built cross-platform, MS Windows support might be added in the future.

-If you do not want to build your own executable, this repository contains a pre-built package for Linux x86 [here](). __However__, please do understand that this package and this project __do not__ come with any warranty WHATSOEVER.
+If you do not want to build your own executable, this repository contains a pre-built package for Linux x86 [here](BUILDS/Linux_GTK_x86_Build.zip).
+(SHA-1 SUM: 335c6afa37d3788200f429d3d797a4f52db46466) __However__, please do understand that this package and this project __do not__ come with any warranty WHATSOEVER.

 ### Screen Captures